Dominant the Old Souls* vs. Dominant the Young Soul* and then, the confusing mellow people.

 What you/they’d be like without your family

-It is difficult, sometimes, to determine whether a beta-type person or a happily adjusting dominant person is a cat or the Survivalist*ality.
+It is difficult, sometimes, to determine whether a beta-type person or a happily adjusting dominant person is a cat or the Young Soul*ality.
 They both seem outwardly very similar.
 It requires a little probing, but one way to try and decide is to try to imagine what they’d be like without their family.
 The dog-type, first of all, finds this exercise VERY distressing.
 To them, family is everything, like a whole body, and they’d feel absolutely lost without their family.
-An Idealist*, even though they love their family, will shrug it off and say; “well, if I hadn’t had you, I wouldn’t know to miss you, and this would be my life, most likely…” they can quite easily imagine themselves without their family, sometimes feeling rather liberated by the thought.
-It is also important for the Idealists* to periodically imagine themselves without a family, to give themselves direction.
+An Old Soul*, even though they love their family, will shrug it off and say; “well, if I hadn’t had you, I wouldn’t know to miss you, and this would be my life, most likely…” they can quite easily imagine themselves without their family, sometimes feeling rather liberated by the thought.
+It is also important for the Old Souls* to periodically imagine themselves without a family, to give themselves direction.

 Subscribe to get a Daily Message